-This is America’s longest running program, The Simpsons.
+This is America’s longest-running program, The Simpsons.
 It features characters with funny-colored hair and huge eyes.
-As of posting, the first line of the Japanese Wiki very clearly refers to this show as an anime—though, an American anime.
+Is this anime?
+Well, as of posting, the first line of the Japanese Wiki very clearly refers to this show as an anime—though, an American anime.

 The Japanese language can use the term “anime” in an incredibly broad fashion, for everything from Pretty Cure to Popeye.
 But if you Google image search “anime” (アニメ) in Japanese, you get this:

 Like in English, the word in Japanese can refer to a style or a motif.
 But, as mentioned previously, Japan doesn’t have a monopoly on giant animated eyes.
-Today, animated characters with big eyes continue to appear in Western cartoons.
-(You see Tangled?)
+Today, animated characters with big eyes continue to appear in Western cartoons, including modern Disney animation.

 However, in Japanese, people will sometimes make refers to anime, saying something “looks like an anime” or “seems like an anime,” but not in a derogatory fashion.
 Rather, it’s descriptive and used to describe something that can be everything from over-the-top to idealized.
 (Note: This is also done with manga.)
 And the understood nuance is that they are referring to a scene or a style found in domestic animation.

-While working on this story, I asked my eldest son, who’s 11 and Japanese, what he thought “anime” was.
+While first working on this story, I asked my eldest son, who’s Japanese, what he thought “anime” was.
 Is Sazae-san anime?
 “No, it’s too old.”
 Well, what about Astro Boy?
 “Yes, because Tezuka made it.”
 What about Crayon Shin-chan?
 Is that an anime?
 “That’s something little kids shouldn’t watch.”